AndBobsYourUncle/stable-diffusion-discord-bot/README.md

 ### `/imagine`

-Creates an image from a text prompt.
+Creates an image from a text prompt. (e.g. `/imagine cute kitten riding a skateboard`)

-Optionally you can specify an aspect ratio with `-ar <width>:<height>`
+Available options:
+- Aspect Ratio
+  - `--ar <width>:<height>`
-  - Example: `/imagine cute kitten riding a skateboard -ar 16:9`
+  - e.g. `/imagine cute kitten riding a skateboard --ar 16:9`

 ## How it Works